William Eaton (soldier): Aftermath

 Although Eaton returned to the United States to a hero's welcome, he was disappointed and embittered by the treaty and outraged that ransom had to be paid for the freeing of the hostages.
-He had been denied victory in Tripoli and his agreement with Hamet Caramelli was left unkept.
+He had been denied victory in Tripoli and his agreement with Hamet Karamanli was left unkept.
 Furthermore, the government owed him money that he had fronted for the expedition.
-He complained loudly that the government was guilty of duplicity in regard to Hamet Caramelli.
+He complained loudly that the government was guilty of duplicity in regard to Hamet Karamanli.
 His complaints drew the attention of Jefferson's enemies in the Federalist party.

-In January 1806, Congress was presented with a petition from Hamet Caramelli for money and the release of his family from his brother's custody.
-The issue became partisan with the Federalists supporting Caramelli's and Eaton's claims that the government had rescinded its agreement to re-establish Caramelli as Tripolitan pasha.
+In January 1806, Congress was presented with a petition from Hamet Karamanli for money and the release of his family from his brother's custody.
+The issue became partisan with the Federalists supporting Karamanli's and Eaton's claims that the government had rescinded its agreement to re-establish Karamanli as Tripolitan pasha.
 Jefferson, and his supporters, on the other hand, denied that administration ever intended the arrangement, contending that Eaton had lacked the authority to broker the deal.
 Nevertheless, despite the Federalist opposition, the treaty with Tripoli was ratified by the Senate in April 1806, and the United States entered into an agreement with a Barbary state that, for the first time, did not include the payment of tribute.

 Initially, Eaton's victory in Derne was viewed by both parties as the motivating factor for Tripoli in the settlement of the war.
 However, his willingness to become involved in the partisan bickering cost Eaton official recognition for his accomplishment.
 It had been proposed that Congress present Eaton with a sword, but Federalists argued that he be given a gold medal.
 The debate was never resolved thus he did not receive "a sword, a medal, a tract of public land or simply a resolution of thanks".
 He did however, receive 10,000 acre from Massachusetts in present-day Maine.